 CH₄ + 2O₂ → CO₂ + 2H₂0

 Since combustion is an exothermic reaction, one of the products of the reaction is energy in the form of heat.
 The amount of heat released by a chemical reaction is called the reaction’s enthalpy of change.
 The enthalpy of change is a measure of how much heat a chemical reaction emits or absorbs from the environment.
 The standard notation for representing enthalpy is ΔH.
-The standard SI unit used to measure enthalpy of change is the joule (J).
+The standard SI unit used to measure the enthalpy of change is the joule (J).
 If a reaction is endothermic (absorbs heat), the ΔH will be positive.
 If a reaction gives off energy (exothermic) then ΔH will have a negative value.

 Combustion is always exothermic, so the enthalpy of change for any combustion reaction will always be negative.
 For example, the enthalpy of change for a methane combustion reaction is ΔH = -891 per kJ/mol.
 A methane combustion reaction releases 891 kilojoules of heat energy per mole of methane.
 The energy produced by a combustion reaction comes from the energy stored in the fuel’s chemical bonds that is released when the reactants split apart and are rearranged into the products.
-Combustion of hydrocarbon reactants is energetic in particular due to the high energy bonds in hydrocarbon compounds oxygen molecules.
+The combustion of hydrocarbon reactants is energetic in particular due to the high energy bonds in hydrocarbon compounds oxygen molecules.

 Combustion occurs with many other hydrocarbon products, not just methane.
 The products of a hydrocarbon reaction are always carbon dioxide (or carbon monoxide) and water.
 For example, the formula for the combustion reaction of propane is: